Ygbzyem/FPGA_RealTime_Conv3x3_Processor/README.md

 - Verified via RTL simulation and Vivado synthesis/implementation reports only; not yet deployed on physical FPGA hardware (no on-board Fmax/power measurement).
 - Kernel coefficients are hardcoded per mode (chosen via a `case`/mux internally); not yet runtime-configurable through a register interface.
-- Tested on grayscale images only; RGB and larger resolutions not yet supported.
+- Tested on grayscale images only; RGB is not yet supported.
 - The pipeline has no explicit "image boundary" handling: the first ~2 rows of pixels are computed while the internal line buffers are still filling with reset (zero) values.
 - Fmax figures are derived from Vivado's static timing analysis (post-implementation), not measured on physical silicon; actual on-board Fmax may differ slightly due to temperature/voltage/process variation.